If you want to avoid a headache, then the best thing you can do is keep a checklist of every set of tasks you must accomplish.

-If you know that you will be moving in 3-4 weeks, then now is the time to start packing and labeling boxes.
+If you know that you will be moving in 3-4 weeks, now is the time to start packing and labeling boxes.
 Anything that you don’t use frequently can get ready for transport to your new place.
-Try to get at least one full box packed each night as you get started on the moving process.
+Try to get at least one full box packed each night as you start the moving process.

 Then schedule your mail to shift over to the new place.
 The USPS will let you fill out this paperwork online so that you can forward items to the new address right away.
-If you have a couple of gap days between each place, then consider stopping your mail or getting a PO Box to reduce the risk of someone getting their hands on something private.
+If you have a couple of gap days between each place, consider stopping your mail or getting a PO Box to reduce someone’s risk of getting their hands on something private.

 When hiring professional movers for this work, it is also essential that you research each company to ensure they can provide you with the services you need.
-Always look for online reviews and ask for references to make sure you have a team of experts helping you get into the new place.
+In addition, always look for online reviews and ask for references to ensure you have a team of experts helping you get into the new place.

 Must-Have Checklist Items for Moving

-1. Take pictures of everything, including your utility meters.
-Then remember to switch the address on your account or cancel it if you are moving outside of the coverage area.
+- Take pictures of everything, including your utility meters.
+Then, remember to switch the address on your account or cancel it if you move outside the coverage area.

-2. Create a final run-through checklist so that you don’t miss anything in your cabinets or closets.
-It helps to keep an empty box ready just in case you discover something lurking in a hidden corner.
+- Create a final run-through checklist so that you don’t miss anything in your cabinets or closets.
+It helps keep an empty box ready just if you discover something lurking in a hidden corner.

-3. Your carry-on bag or the overnight moving essentials should include everything you need for the first night in your new place.
+- Your carry-on bag or the overnight moving essentials should include everything you need for the first night in your new place.
 That includes your cash, checks, credit cards, and other essential documents.
-It helps to have a fresh pair of clothes, your favorite beverage, and something to eat since cooking after moving day is a tough ask.
+Of course, it helps to have a fresh pair of clothes, your favorite beverage, and something to eat since cooking after moving day is a tough ask.

-5. Check-in with your professional movers to ensure that they know the address of your new home.
-If they need access to the property, make sure that the moving team has it if you are unable to make it to your new place first.
+- Check in with your professional movers to ensure that they know the address of your new home.
+If they need access to the property, ensure that the moving team has it if you cannot make it to your new place first.
 You’ll want to exchange phone numbers with the driver or team leader if an emergency occurs during transport.

-6. Label all of your boxes to make placement easier in your new place.
-Mystery containers might be fun to unpack, but it can also be a highly inefficient process.
+- Label all of your boxes to make placement easier in your new place.
+For example, mystery containers might be fun to unpack, but they can also be highly inefficient.

 What You Must Avoid When Moving

 You will want to get a good night of sleep the evening before your move as well.
-It can be challenging to drift off with the excitement of a move, so stick to your bedtime routine whenever possible.
+It can be challenging to drift off with the excitement of action, so stick to your bedtime routine whenever possible.